 - Forces you into sexual acts through physical force or coercion

-- Violates you while you are under the influence of alcohol or drugs
+- Violates you while you are asleep or under the influence of alcohol or drugs

 - Penetrates you with parts of their body or an object

 - Intimidates you into performing sexual acts without your consent

 If you have experienced a sexual assault, you may:

 - Feel a range of emotions including, but not limited to, helplessness, anger, sadness, and shock

 - Be overwhelmed or confused about what to do